fybrik/mover/Mover-matrix.md

 - **stream**  Stream is an continuously running job that interprets event to update the taget

 Tow data types are supported:
-- **log data**: A plain struct of data.
-This structured data with no special interpretation. (e.g. rows of a CSV file or the values of a [KStream](https://docs.confluent.io/current/streams/index.html)
+- **log data**: This is structured data with no special interpretation. (e.g. rows of a CSV file or the values of a [KStream](https://docs.confluent.io/current/streams/index.html)
 - **change data**: This represents data with a representation of a changing data set.
 It requires a `key` and a `value` struct being present.
 This is mostly known from e.g. a [KTable](https://www.confluent.io/blog/kafka-streams-tables-part-1-event-streaming/)  that can represent a CDC stream.
 If other data sources than Kafka are used a `key` and a `value` field could be present or other mappings could be defined to represent data of type *change data*.